propi/rdfrules/gui/webapp/README.md

 Convert the memory index back to the dataset.

-#### Mine
+#### Mine rules

 Mine rules from the indexed dataset with user-defined threshold, patterns and constraints.
-Default mining parameters are MinHeadSize=100, MinHeadCoverage=0.01, MaxRuleLength=3, no patterns, no constraints (only logical rules without constants).

 ##### Properties

 - **Thresholds**: Mining thresholds.
 For one mining task you can specify several thresholds.
 All mined rules must reach defined thresholds.
 This greatly affects the mining time.
-Default thresholds are MinHeadSize=100 (if MinHeadSize is not defined), MinSupport=1 (if MinSupport and MinHeadCovarage are not defined), MaxRuleLength=3 (if MaxRuleLength is not defined).
   - **MinHeadCoverage**:
     - **Value**: The minimal value is 0.001 and maximal value is 1.
   - **MinHeadSize or MinSupport or Timeout**: